n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 The 9 samples I am doing column purification and filtration today and then blowing them down.
 I am leaving these samples in the rack.

+## 2023-08-17
+Did defatting of the 9 samples and have them under N2 where I will leave them overnight.

+I moved the 8 samples that are ready for derivitization into the rack in the hood.
+Did not end up dericitizing today.